 Glaciers, snow and the hydrology of the dry Andes of Chile

-Together with researchers at University of chile and Centro de Estudios Avanzados en Zona Arida (CEAZA) we combine field observations and modelling to understand the cryospheric importance and trends of glacier and runoff changes in the dry Andes of Chile.
-Our current research activites are focused on 1) modelling recent and future changes in glaciers and high mountain runoff, 2) determining the importance of snow sublimation for the water balance in this arid region, and 3) understanding snow accumulation and seasonal snow in the catchments.
+Together with researchers at University of Chile and Centro de Estudios Avanzados en Zona Arida (CEAZA), we combine field observations and modelling to understand the cryospheric importance and trends of glacier and runoff changes in the dry Andes of Chile.
+Our current research activities are focused on 1) modelling recent and future changes in glaciers and high-mountain runoff, 2) determining the importance of snow sublimation for the water balance in this arid region, and 3) understanding snow accumulation and seasonal snow in the catchments.

 Mapping global debris cover and changes in debris-covered area over the satellite era

 Debris-covered glaciers are common in many mountain ranges.
 Debris considerably alters the response of glaciers to climate, but supraglacial debris distribution is still not documented at the global scale.
 Debris-covered glaciers are notoriously difficult to delineate due to their fuzzy boundaries and spectral similarities to marginal moraines.
 Their surface is often characterized by supraglacial ponds and exposed ice cliffs, whitch contribute disproportionately to their melt.
 Ongoing research has worked to develop robust, automated routines to delineate the debris-covered area and to identify their dynamic surface features from multispectral satellite data and high-resolution digital elevation models.